wangguan0402/test/README.md

 service.
 Your website should have registered users (people), each identified by a unique username.
 For each person you should also maintain a password, a first name, a last name, and an email address.
 Each person may create/update/destroy as many albums that he or she owns as he or she would like.
-Each album has a unique id, a title, a date created, a date last updated, and an owner's username.
+Each album has a unique id, a title (two albums could have same title), a date created, a date last updated, and an owner's username.
 Each album may have zero or more photos.
-Within the context of a particular album, a photo has a sequence number and a caption.
+Within the context of a particular album, a photo has a sequence number and a caption (caption only lies in database for now, we will display it on website in pa2).
 For each photo, you will need to generate a hash as a unique picid.
 Each photo will also have a unique url.
 The same photo can be in two separate albums BUT there will be essentially two copies of this photo on the server.
 When users upload a photo, we upload it regardless of whether this photo is identical to a previously uploaded photo, and then we will keep both on the server.
 Although these photos look the same, actually their upload time is different so in some sense we see them as different photos, and thus these two photos will have different picids and urls.

-An initial relational schema for the data you will need is as follows (primary key is bolded):
+An relational schema for the data you will need is as follows (primary key is bolded):

 * User ( **username**, firstname, lastname, password, email )
 * Album ( **albumid**, title, created, lastupdated, username )